Levitated Dipole Experiment: Chamber

-The dipole was suspended inside a mushroom-shaped vacuum chamber, which was about 5 meters in diameter and ~3 meters high.
+The dipole was suspended inside a "squashed-pumpkin"-shaped vacuum chamber, which was about 5.2 meters in diameter and ~3 meters high.
 At the base of the chamber was a charging coil.
 This coil is used to charge the dipole, using induction.
-The coil exposing the dipole to a varying magnetic field.
-Next, the dipole is raised into the center of the chamber.
-This could be done with supports or using the field itself.
-Around the outside of this chamber were Helmholtz coils, which were used to produce a uniform surrounding magnetic field.
+Next, the dipole is raised into the center of the chamber using a launcher-rather system running through the bore of the dipole magnet.
+A copper magnet fixed on top of the chamber produced a magnetic field which attracted the floating dipole magnet.
 This external field would interact with the dipole field, suspending the dipole.
-It was in this surrounding field that plasma moved.
+The magnetic field produce by the floating dipole magnet is used to confine the plasma.
 The plasma forms around the dipole and inside the chamber.
-The plasma is formed by heating a low pressure gas.
-The gas is heated using a radio frequency, essentially microwaving the plasma in a 17-kilowatt field.
+The plasma is formed by heating a low pressure gas using a radio frequency, essentially microwaving the plasma in a ~15-kilowatt field.

-The Diagnostics
+Diagnostics

 The machine was monitored using diagnostics fairly standard to all of fusion.
 These included: